andoma93/FirebaseCheckVersion/README.md

 ### Add versions to your Firebase

-Once you configured all, you need to set the version on your Firebase Project, so navigate to "Remote Config" section into Firebase and add a new property which key is  ```iOSVersion_<yourVersionWithUnderscore>``` where <yourVersionWithUnderscore> is your version number with underscore instead of points:
+Once you configured all, you need to set the version on your Firebase Project, so navigate to "Remote Config" section into Firebase and add a new property which key is  ```iOSVersion_<yourVersionWithUnderscore>``` where <yourVersionWithUnderscore> is your version number or your build number (depending of which method you are going to use) with underscore instead of points:
 Eg.
 ```
 1.0 --> 1_0
 1.1 --> 1_1
 10.03.9 --> 10_03_9
+12 --> 12
 ```

 So if your app version is 1.0 simple configure a new Remote Configuration like this: